 When I was 14 years old, I moved with my father to Kaposvar, where I studied in the once famous Tancsis Gymnasium of the city.
 I gradually abandoned the practice of painting and turned to philosophy, especially aesthetics.
 I studied George Lukacs’s grandiose books on Aesthetics and Ontology.
 My first articles were published around that time.
 I wrote essays on the paintings of Jozsef Egry and on the sculptures of Imre Varga, among other things.

-I wanted to become a philosopher, but my father suggested that before tattempting philosophy I needed to first acquire a solid knowledge of social sciences.
+I wanted to become a philosopher, but my father suggested that before attempting philosophy I needed to first acquire a solid knowledge of social sciences.
 He suggested studying at the Budapest University of Economic Sciences.

 Lessons Learned in the Army (1976-1977)

 Before entering to university I served in the Hungarian Army for 11 months.
 It was a prison-like experience where I learned a lot about human behavior.
-I learned that moral character is crucial in determining people’s behavior especially in extreme circumstances.
+I recognized that moral character is crucial in determining people’s behavior especially in extreme circumstances.
 In the army the bad guys behaved more opportunistically than in ordinary life while the good guys behaved more nicely than they would in normal circumstances.
 I developed the conviction that I would never kill anybody, not even in self-defense.
 It would be better to die instead – as Socrates taught.

 University Years (1977-1982)